 Janet Martin presented the FY 2016 Proposed Budget for the Parks and Recreation Department.
-She highlighted Programs and Initiatives that connect the Community and reported that the goal of the Department was to transform Communities through the ability to protect the environment, create access to healthier lifestyles, connect Residents to Programs, and building stronger Neighborhoods.
+She highlighted Programs and Initiatives that connect the Community and reported that the goal of the Department was to transform Communities and to protect the environment, create access to healthier lifestyles, connect Residents to Programs, and building stronger Neighborhoods.